franzks-zz/GridofBits/README.md

 ### Note

 Unfortunately, real life got in the way for me and I'm currently unable to work on updates for this project due to lack of time.
-This means this repo is read-only for now for people that just wants to see the code.
-I don't have any guarantees yet for people that want to contribute. :(
+This means this repo is read-only for now for people that just want to see the code.
+I don't have any guarantees for people that want to contribute. :(